kohr-h/misc/dl/instructions_2017-05-15.md

 - Compute kernel as multiplier in Fourier space, using dilation and translation properties of the FT
 - Check how to do FFT within Theano (find API)

+#### Auto-align misaligned projections

+- Find a transformation of the projections that makes them aligned (whatever that means)
+- Operate in Fourier space?
+- Disturbances to be modeled: phantom translation & rotation, projection translations & rotations, varying angles, specimen warp (like in ET)
+- Alternative approach: determine sensitivity of the data wrt the disturbance parameters
+- Training data: simulated

 #### Segmentation

 - Build a network for segmentation